jeffreyleblanc/linux-knowledge/nvim--usage.md

 Note that when you split a window, the new window has the original buffer.
 To get a new file in the new window use :e or :bN

+7. Other Notes

+    :noh            clear highlighting from search

 ```

 ## Next To Figure Out